d2l-ai/d2l-en/chapter_natural-language-processing-applications/finetuning-bert.md

 ## Exercises

-1. Suppose that we want to design a search engine algorithm for news articles.
-When the system receives an query (e.g., "oil industry in coronavirus crisis"), it should return a ranked list of news articles that are most relevant to the query.
-What data do you need to collect?
-How can we use BERT in the algorithm design?
+1. Let us design a search engine algorithm for news articles.
+When the system receives an query (e.g., "oil industry during the coronavirus outbreak"), it should return a ranked list of news articles that are most relevant to the query.
+Suppose that we have a huge pool of news articles and a large number of queries.
+To simplify the problem, suppose that the most relevant article has been labeled for each query.
+How can we apply negative sampling (see :numref:`subsec_negative-sampling`) and BERT in the algorithm design?
 1. How can we leverage BERT in text generation tasks such as machine translation?